somhi/jtframe/doc/inputs.md

 Mouse control is simplified for arcades.
 Enable it with **JTFRAME_MOUSE**.
 The mouse buttons get mapped over the joystick buttons, so both can be used together.
 The mouse resolution is 8 bits per axis and up to two mouse devices can be connected.
 Two inputs are added to the game module with **JTFRAME_MOUSE**: *mouse_1p* and *mouse_2p*.
 Each is a 16-bit bus, where the upper 8 bits account for vertical movement and the lower for horizontal.
 Notice that the mouse signals are signed.
 Some games may require a sign + magnitude value.
 Set **JTFRAME_MOUSE_NO2COMPL** to get that format.

+By default, the mouse input can be emulated by using the regular joystick and keyboard controllers.
+This means that the mouse signals will respond to both an actual mouse connected to the FPGA but also to joystick and keyboard inputs.
+If that creates a problem in the core, the mouse emulation can be disabled by setting **JTFRAME_MOUSE_NOEMU**.

 The game *Block* of the [JTPANG](https://www.github.com/jotego/jtpang) can serve as an example.

 # UART